Many companies are interested in adding an online component to their current safety/EHS training.

 “Online safety training” can mean lots of different things.

-There’s nothing wrong with that, and in some cases, it may be just what you’re looking for.
+There’s nothing wrong with either of those solutions, and in some cases, it may be just what you’re looking for.
+By the way, we offer both of those online safety training options here.

 This short two-minute video overview may help set the scene: